Brexit: How would no deal affect UK citizens in the EU?

 Under no deal, the declaration would be null and void.
 The UK would immediately be treated by the EU as a "third country" like other non-EU states.

-So the rules for Britons in the EU could well be the same as for Americans or Chinese, unless some emergency reciprocal deals are done.
+So the rules for Britons in the EU could well be the same as for Americans or Chinese - it will depend on the rules of the individual member states.

 Work and study